prefix-dev/pixi/docs/pax/getting_started.md

-A clear guide on how to install and setup your tool.
-Include instructions for different platforms (Windows, MacOS, Linux) if applicable.
-If the tool requires an understanding of certain concepts, provide explanations or links to further resources.

-# Extended installation tutorial

 # Understanding Pax's Directory Structure
 The central philosophy of pax revolves around maintaining a separate conda environment for each project.
 The `pax` tool achieves this by organizing environments and installations within unique directories.